 The Supreme Court aims to ensure that all members of the community have equal access to our services and programs.

-Supreme Court hearings are conducted in a number of different buildings, both contemporary and heritage, whose designs and facilities differ markedly; the Darlinghurst Court Complex for example (built in the 1880's), has no special access available for the general public, practitioners or jurors with impaired mobility.
+Supreme Court hearings are conducted in a number of different buildings, both contemporary and heritage, whose designs and facilities differ markedly; the Darlinghurst Court Complex for example (built in the 1840's), has no special access available for the general public, practitioners or jurors with impaired mobility.
+A similar situation exists for the St James Road courtroom (built 1890s) at the King Street Court Complex.

 For this reason, there are some variations in the accessibility arrangements in each sitting location and the Court needs to consider each request individually to provide the most appropriate advice and make the most suitable arrangements.